 A scaled score of 100 will represent the national standard in 2018.
 The scale will have a lower end point below 100 and an upper end point above 100.
 The score needed to reach the national standard will not be announced by the government until the tests have been externally marked in July 2018.

-Click on the link below for information about the national curriculum assessment results for the end of Key Stage 2.
+Click on the link below for more information about the of key stage tests:

 This year, teacher assessments will be made against the ‘Interim Teacher Assessment Framework’.
 Each of the standards within the interim framework contains a number of ‘pupil can’ statements.
 To demonstrate that pupils have met the standard within this interim framework, teachers will need to have evidence that a pupil demonstrates attainment of all of the statements within that standard and all the statements in the preceding standard(s).See Y6 Expected Standard Documents.